Catalogue of wide binary, trinary and quaternary candidates from the Gaia data release 2 (region $\left\vert b\right\vert >25\,\deg$): Statistical analysis of 2D patterns

 \subsection{Input data}

 The parameters of the events we work with are listed in Tab.\ref{Tab1}.
 By symbol $\mathbf{R}$ we denote the union of both regions in table:

-In Fig.\ref{ff1} we have shown distribution of the distances of the stars from the table from the Sun (origin of the galactic reference frame).
+In Fig.\ref{ff1} we have shown distribution of the distances of the stars in the table from the Sun (origin of the galactic reference frame).
 If the parallax $p$ is given in angular units \thinspace\textbf{as} ($=1^{\prime\prime}$), then the corresponding distance is

 The figure demonstrates the scale of distances measured by \textit{Gaia}.
+This histogram also suggests the convention valid for all histograms P($x$) in this paper: ordinate represents the number of entries of variable $x$ of given value into the bins of the width specified in the figure caption.

 Stars in the sky are divided into the circle regions (events) of angular radius $\rho_{2}$ and in Fig.\ref{ff2} we show distribution of the star multiplicities in these events.
 The distribution of stars in region $\mathbf{R}_{1}$ is roughly homogenous, so the multiplicity distribution has a nearly Poisson shape

-Since region $\mathbf{R}_{2}$ shows greater density fluctuations resulting in a broader distribution then Poisson, we fail to make its fit. \qquad
+Since region $\mathbf{R}_{2}$ shows greater density fluctuations resulting in a broader distribution then Poisson, we fail to make its fit.
+This region is dominated by an inhomogeneous stellar density due to patchy inter-stellar extinction, the presence of open clusters, and the imprint of the Galactic spiral pattern.

 The proper motion of the stars in DR2 is defined by two angular velocities

 in directions of the right ascension and declination in the ICRS.
 So the corresponding transverse 2D velocity $\mathbf{U}$ is given as